AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 .. meta::
    :description: Create GCloud Account on Aviatrix Controller
-   :keywords: GCloud, create GCloud, create GCloud account, Aviatrix
+   :keywords: GCloud, create GCloud, create GCloud account, Aviatrix, GCP credentials

 ===================================================================
-Prerequisites to Create a GCloud Account on Aviatrix Controller
+GCP Credentials
 ===================================================================
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before creating a cloud account on Aviatrix controller, go through the steps below to make sure you have the proper setup.
+Before creating a cloud account for GCloud/GCP on Aviatrix controller, go through the steps below to make sure you have the credentials setup for API calls.

 Step 1: Create a GCloud Account
 -------------------------------

-Create a GCloud account (https://cloud.google.com/).
+Create a GCloud or GCP account (https://cloud.google.com/).
 Go on to the next step if you have already done so.

 Note that the controller supports multiple accounts with each one